Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-The smart contract controls the overall workflow and manages critical information throughout the entire process.
-Table \ref{tab:table1} lists the functions that should be included in the contract used in the BCFL cross-device scenario \footnote{In this study, we consider both cross-device and cross-silo scenarios.
-Detailed explanations of these scenarios will be provided later in Section 3.3.}.
-Below is a detailed description of each function. \paragraph{Round Control} In BCFL, there is no separate server to manage the learning process, so the smart contract must register and manage the information of the round and its duration.
-The round control module contains these functions, allowing stakeholders continuously check the current round and the remaining time during the learning process.
-A round is completed when the evaluation and aggregation of the round are finished, and the process then moves to the next round.
+In BCFL, there generally is not a separate server to manage the learning process.
+Hence, the smart contract needs to handle the registration and management of information in a round and its duration.
+The round control module contains these functions, enabling stakeholders to continuously monitor the current round and the remaining time during the learning process.
+A round is deemed completed once the evaluation and aggregation for that round are finished, and the process then advances to the next round.